 4. It’s easier for employees to move on than create change

 Ninety-three percent of millennials say they left their employer the last time they changed roles.
 Changing jobs is easier than ever, and unhappy employees may find it easier to find greener grass than ask for change.

 Since designing a great workplace is about creating a space for employees, Maslow’s Hierarchy of Needs is great place to start the design process.

 The principle of Maslow’s Hierarchy is that the lower level needs must be satisfied before higher-order needs can influence behavior.
 For example, an employee who does not feel safe in the workplace will not be focused on learning new skills, building relationships, and pursuing opportunities.

-- Make sure communication is effortless between employees with tools like Slack, Hipchat, Yammer, and Jostle.
+- Make sure communication is effortless between employees with tools like Slack, Microsoft Teams, and Google Hangouts Chat

-- Donut is a Slack app that introduces people who don’t know each other well and encourages them to meet for coffee, lunch, or donuts.
-This is a great way to engage people who don’t enjoy group social settings.
+- Donut is a Slack app that introduces people who don’t know each other well and encourages them to meet for coffee, lunch, or donuts; it's a great way to engage people who don’t enjoy group social settings

-- Organize company events like happy hours, cooking classes, sports leagues, spa days, team lunches, etc. Though every event won’t be exciting to everyone, ensure there are events for everyone.
+- Organize company events like happy hours, cooking classes, sports leagues, spa days, team lunches, etc.; because not every event will be exciting to everyone, ensure there are events for everyone

 Companies with recognition-rich culture have a 31 percent lower voluntary turnover rate.
 To build a recognition rich culture, recognition needs to go beyond top-down performance reviews and shout outs.
 Enable your team to recognize peers and celebrate achievements in real time throughout the day.
 It turns out that peers, not money, are the #1 influence on their colleagues, and the source of 20 percent of all employees going the extra mile.